eltejaei/cmdbuild_persian/README.md

 6- Copy 3 jar files to "tomcat-home/webapps/cmdbuild/WEB-INF/lib" and delete old versions of them if exist

-7- Start Tomcat and select Persian language
+7- Start Tomcat and select Persian language on login page